Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 • 1 large shallot, diced

-• 8 ounces white button or cremini (baby bella) mushrooms, cleaned, trimmed, & thinly sliced
+• 8 ounces white button or cremini (baby bella) mushrooms, cleaned, trimmed, and thinly sliced

 • ¼ cup dry, unoaked white wine